-A Jog in the Park – The Event Driving the UK’s Running Trend
+A Run in the Park – Behind the Event Helping Thousands of New Joggers Hit the Ground Running

 People of all ages, genders and athletic abilities are turning to a new hobby in search of fitness and friendship - a jog in their local park.